Buying new cabinetry that knowledgeable experts judge to be truly “green” and have limited off gassing is harder than people think.

-- Because of this, the cabinet brands that advertise and promote their environmentally safer properties have no documentation showing any of their vague claims.
-This dishonest sales approach and the lack of transparency makes these brands the MOST likely to actually be at the bottom of the list for being safer, greener, and more sustainable.
+- Cabinet brands that advertise and promote their environmentally safer properties have no documentation showing any of their vague claims.
+This dishonest sales approach and lack of transparency makes these brands the most likely to be at the bottom of the list.

-Conversely, all kitchen designers know that with the most expensive cabinetry that we sell the cabinets are being custom made for the individual customer.
+Conversely, all kitchen designers know the most expensive cabinetry we sell are the cabinets being custom made.
 These expensive brands are shipped only a few days after everything dries.
-When these high-end semi-custom and custom cabinets arrive in our clients’ homes or in our showrooms, the rooms instantly smell like new cabinets.
-The only effective way to decrease the off gassing is to store the cabinetry for a month or two BEFORE installing them.
+The only way to decrease the off gassing is to store the cabinetry for a month or two before installing.
 For those that want more detail on this topic read this blog.

-Finally for any person wanting to minimize their environmental footprint when buying new cabinetry, the MOST IMPORTANT thing to do is to buy quality cabinetry that will last, and to buy a well-designed kitchen that has no room for design improvements.
+For any person wanting to minimize their environmental footprint, the important thing to do is to buy quality cabinetry that will last.
+Buy a well-designed kitchen that has no room for design improvements.
 Expert kitchen designers are needed to create the designs that last generations.

 I always advise people to stop Googling cabinet brands and instead to Google kitchen designers and cabinet dealers.
 Find a great cabinet dealer and an experienced kitchen designer with your best interests at heart.
 They will help you navigate all the miss information about cabinetry on the web.
 If you search well, you’ll get quality cabinetry and a beautiful and functional kitchen that will last a lifetime.